vmware-archive/healthcheck/README.md

    go http.ListenAndServe("0.0.0.0:8086", health)
    ```

- - Configure your Kubernetes container with HTTP liveness and readiness probes ([see the Kubernetes documentation for more detail](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)):
+ - Configure your Kubernetes container with HTTP liveness and readiness probes see the ([Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)) for more detail:
    ```yaml
    # this is a bare bones example
    # copy and paste livenessProbe and readinessProbe as appropriate for your app